cltl/python-for-text-analysis/Python-chapters/chapter-5.md

 # Chapter 5 -- On your own

+Now that you know the basics of Python, let's talk strategy.
+How do you tackle new problems?
+What do you do when you get stuck?
+What if your program takes ages to finish?
+That's what this chapter is about: tips and tricks that we've found helpful over the years.

 ## How to tackle any problem

 * Start small, with one data point.